nav-dev-2000/docsbot-dev-testing/src/pages/docs/integrations/zapier.md

 Our user-friendly Zapier app grants you the power to ask your DocsBot a question and receive an answer, complete with references or sources.
 Plus, you have complete control over how to input and output your question and answer.

+We also have a Create Source action that allows you to add new content to your DocsBot via url, sitemap, or RSS feed.

 ### 1. Login or Signup to Zapier

 Create a [free Zapier account](https://zapier.com/sign-up) if you don't already have one.